NickKlementiev/biometry-opencv/README.md

 ## Running the project

-Execute `fingerprint_match.py [fingerprint1] [fingerprint2]` to compare two fingerprints, the script will print "true" or "false" depending on the result.
+Execute `python fingerprint_match.py [fingerprint1] [fingerprint2]` to compare two fingerprints, the script will print "true" or "false" depending on the result.